Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Introduction

-The paper is distributed in the following sections: observations and data processing in Sect. \ref{obsanddata}, with emphasis on the \nfm\ cube; our programs and modelling procedure in Sect. \ref{metandsoft}; relevant stellar kinematics and properties in Sect. \ref{stkin}; the ionized gas morphology and kinematics, together with our results on constraining the black hole mass and outflow properties in Sect. \ref{iongaskin}; and finally, the discussion and conclusions of this study in Sect. \ref{discussion}.
+The paper is distributed in the following sections: observations and data processing in Sect. \ref{obsanddata}; our programs and modeling procedure in Sect. \ref{metandsoft}; relevant stellar kinematics and properties in Sect. \ref{stkin}; the ionized gas moment maps in Sect. \ref{secionmom}; the nuclear ionized disk geometry in Sect. \ref{igkinemetry}; ionized gas filaments in Sect. \ref{igfilaments}; ionized gas pv diagrams along major and minor axes in Sect. \ref{igpvs}; residual velocity maps in Sect. \ref{rvmaps}; constraints on black hole mass in Sect. \ref{igkinms}; the biconical outflow in Sect. \ref{igoutflow}; and finally the discussion and conclusions of this study in Sect. \ref{discussion}.